edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

    b.
 Run `bin/map-credentials.sh`
    c.
 Select `(Create New)`
       ![](../images/create_new.png)
    d.
-Enter the Secret Path to associate with these credentials
+Enter the Secret Name to associate with these credentials
       ![](../images/secret_path.png)
    e.
 Enter the username
       ![](../images/set_username.png)